mpv-player/mpv/DOCS/man/options.rst

     See also: ``--volume``.

-``--softvol=<mode>``
+``--softvol=<no|yes|auto>``
-    Control whether to use the volume controls of the audio output driver or the internal mpv volume filter.
+    Deprecated/unfunctional.
+Before mpv 0.18.1, this used to control whether to use the volume controls of the audio output driver or the internal mpv volume filter.

-    :no:    prefer audio driver controls, use the volume filter only if absolutely needed
-    :yes:   always use the volume filter
-    :auto:  prefer the volume filter if the audio driver uses the system mixer (default)

-    The intention of ``auto`` is to avoid changing system mixer settings from within mpv with default settings. mpv is a video player, not a mixer panel.
-    On the other hand, mixer controls are enabled for sound servers like PulseAudio, which provide per-application volume.
+    The current behavior is as if this option was set to ``yes``.
+The other behaviors are not available anymore, although ``auto`` almost matches current behavior in most cases.

+    The ``no`` behavior is still partially available through the ``ao-volume`` and ``ao-mute`` properties.
+But there are no options to reset these.

 ``--audio-demuxer=<[+]name>``
     Use this audio demuxer type when using ``--audio-file``.
 Use a '+' before